oVirt/ovirt-site/source/template/detailedclonevmfromsnapshot.html.md

 \* Introducing the method handleImagesAfterSPMOperation.
 This method will be overridden by sub classes to provide logic for handling the images, after successful invocation of the SPM operation.
 In case of CreateSnapshotCommand the overridden method will replace the existing methods of ProcessImageFromDB and AddDiskImageToDB.
-In case of CopyImageCommand the overriden method will add the new image to DB.
+In case of CopyImageCommand the overridden method will add the new image to DB.
 b.
 DiskImageUtils
 This new class will include helper methods for image related commands.
 An example for such a helper method is the method DiskImageUtils.cloneDiskImage that is responsible for performing image business entity cloning.